Network

 Act fast.

-1. Change your password immediately.
+• Change your password immediately

-3. Check account settings for changes.
+• Check account settings for unauthorized changes

-4. Review recent transactions or activity.
+• Review recent transactions or account activity

-5. Contact your bank or service provider.
+• Contact your bank or service provider

 How to Prevent Account Takeover

-Use strong, unique passwords for each account.
+Create strong, unique passwords for every account.

-Enable two factor authentication everywhere possible.
+Turn on two factor authentication wherever possible.

 Why Attackers Focus on Human Behavior